WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Hooves.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 8 (2d4 + 3) bludgeoning damage.

+Also known as elderhorn, the great **moose** of Azeroth are lumbering beasts recognized by the characteristic shape of their massive antlers.
+They are favored animals among the Highmountain tauren, and some herds make their home within druidic groves -- where they grow a particular kind of kinship with the grove's residing druids.

 \columnbreak

 ___